Independent business interruption insurance brokers

-- Damage at neighbouring premises which results in your staff or customers not being able to gain access to your premises.
+- Damage to neighbouring premises which results in your staff or customers not being able to gain access to your premises

 - Failure of the public utilities to the premises

-When setting up a BI policy it is important to ensure that the indemnity period is arranged for a period which is long enough not only to repair any damaged assets but also to recover any lost customers and trade.
-The indemnity period is the length of time after the loss that the insurers will reimburse the business for any lost income.
-The normal period is twelve months but in many circumstances, this will not be sufficient.
-We will be happy to advise you.
+- When setting up a business interruption insurance policy it is important to ensure that the indemnity period is arranged for a period which is long enough not only to repair any damaged assets but also to recover any lost customers and trade

-In addition to the standard cover for fire and perils, BI policies can also be arranged to provide protection for losses arising from accidental machinery breakdown.
+In addition to the standard cover for fire and perils, business interruption insurance policies can also be arranged to provide protection for losses arising from accidental machinery breakdown.

 A more unusual cover is where protection is arranged to cover advanced or anticipated profit.